-There are three key drivers behind the escalation of virtual learning in our schools and education system.
+There are three key drivers behind the escalation of virtual learning in our schools and education system:

+- Advances in technology.
 The reach and reliability of online services is now at a point where the dream of ubiquitous access is becoming a reality.
 In addition, the interactive and immersive dimensions of emerging online learning environments provide a richer and more engaging experience for learners.

+- Emphasis on learner agency and choice.
 The issues of an ever-widening curriculum, together with understandings about how learners learn, are increasingly challenging the structures of our traditional, face-to-face schooling system.
 Virtual learning approaches enable learners to exercise greater choice over what they learn, how they learn, when they learn, and who they learn with and from.

+- Supply and demand issues.
 Possibly the greatest challenge for education systems around the world is the crisis that exists because there are not being enough teachers available to fill subject-specific roles in traditional schools.
 While we require a subject matter expert to be physically present in every school to work with classes of students, this is unlikely to be resolved.
 Additionally, many areas of the world are facing levels of demand for education that exceed their ability to build schools and provide teachers in the traditional way.
 This is the case even in New Zealand, in places like Auckland!

 What examples of this can I see?

 While virtual education may not be the answer to all these issues, it is certainly going to be a part of the answer, incorporated into and alongside other forms of educational provision.

 In New Zealand, like other parts of the world, students who are unable or unwilling to attend a conventional school have been catered for by distance education providers such as Te Aho o Te Kura Pounamu (The Correspondence School).
 Increasingly, virtual learning approaches are being used here instead of the traditional print-based materials and occasional email exchange.